jjaguilar1gmail/fuzzypuzzy/README.md

 Implement a system to list neighboring cells (4- or 8-direction).
 DONE Verify behavior at corners/edges.
 DONE

-Quest intermission - git ignore all the pycaches!!!!
+Quest intermission - git ignore all the pycaches!!!! - DONE

  Quest 3 — ASCII Renderer
 Build a text-based board printer that clearly distinguishes blocked cells, empty cells, and givens. - Figure out where best to put this tool (given your little renderer in the grid, maybe a pretty_print in the grid?
-Make a test for this.)
+Make a test for this.) - DONE

  Quest 4 — Constraints & Puzzle Container
 Bundle rules (Constraints) and the grid (Puzzle) into one structure.
-Add basic export/import (e.g., JSON).
+Add basic export/import (e.g., JSON). - DONE

 🧠 Path Generation